rbms-bsc/DCRMR/_pages/Phys-desc/Color-content.md

 ### 6.23.213 Hand coloring in printed resources

-<a name="6.23.213.1">6.23.213.1</a> “Hand-colored” material is material to which color is applied in a separate production stage by brush, stencil, or another manually applied method.
+<a name="6.23.213.1">6.23.213.1</a> “Hand colored” material is material to which color is applied in a separate production stage by brush, stencil, or another manually applied method.

 <a name="6.23.213.2">6.23.213.2</a> Make a note on the presence or absence of hand coloring in an item if considered important (see [Modification of item, 9.41.3.2](/DCRMR/additional-notes/Modification-of-item/#9.41.3.2)).

 <a name="6.23.213.3">6.23.213.3</a> Exercise caution in recording hand coloring as an attribute of the manifestation in color content or [Details of color content](/DCRMR/phys-desc/Details-of-color-content/).

-<a name="6.23.213.4">6.23.213.4</a> If there is strong evidence that all copies of the resource were issued with hand coloring applied before distribution, record the presence of color as [Details of color content](/DCRMR/phys-desc/Details-of-color-content/) (see [6.235.33.1](/DCRMR/phys-desc/Details-of-color-content/#6.235.33.1)).
-Evidence for hand-coloring applied before distribution may include statements within the resource itself or scholarly research.
+<a name="6.23.213.4">6.23.213.4</a> If there is strong evidence that all exemplars of the manifestation were issued with hand coloring applied before distribution, record the presence of color as [Details of color content](/DCRMR/phys-desc/Details-of-color-content/) (see [6.235.33.1](/DCRMR/phys-desc/Details-of-color-content/#6.235.33.1)).
+Evidence for hand coloring applied before distribution may include statements within the resource itself or scholarly research.
 In general, do not treat the presence of hand coloring in a single item as evidence that the edition was issued with hand coloring.
-In case of doubt, assume that not all copies were issued with hand coloring applied before distribution.
+In case of doubt, assume that not all exemplars of the manifestation were issued with hand coloring applied before distribution.

-<a name="6.23.213.5">6.23.213.5</a> If there is strong evidence that some copies of the resource were issued with hand-coloring applied before distribution, and some without, record this information as [Details of color content](/DCRMR/phys-desc/Details-of-color-content/) instead of as color content (see [6.235.33.2](/DCRMR/phys-desc/Details-of-color-content/#6.235.33.2)).
+<a name="6.23.213.5">6.23.213.5</a> If there is strong evidence that some exemplars of the manifestation were issued with hand coloring applied before distribution, and some without, record this information as [Details of color content](/DCRMR/phys-desc/Details-of-color-content/) instead of as color content (see [6.235.33.2](/DCRMR/phys-desc/Details-of-color-content/#6.235.33.2)).

 ### 6.23.215 Color of base material

-<a name="6.23.215.1">6.23.215.1</a> Do not record the presence of color in base materials (e.g. paper) as color content.
+<a name="6.23.215.1">6.23.215.1</a> Do not record the presence of color in base materials (e.g., paper) as color content.
 Make a note if considered important (see [Details of color content, 6.235.35.1](/DCRMR/phys-desc/Details-of-color-content/#6.235.35.1)).

 ## 6.23.3 General rule